 This page showcases short edits of 6 album tracks.

 Please contact eartrumpet1 [at] gmail.com

-Oceans between Sounds is a major work by the Ethernet Orchestra that covers a 5 year period of the ensemble’s performances and a running time of 180 minutes.
-These freely improvised pieces are inspired by the ebb and flow of network data as a metaphor for the world’s oceans separating the members of the ensemble and their geographically displaced lives.
+Oceans between Sounds is a major work by the Ethernet Orchestra that covers a 5 year period of the ensemble’s performances with a running time of 180 minutes.
+These freely improvised pieces are inspired by the ebb and flow of network data, as a metaphor for the world’s oceans separating the members of the ensemble, and their geographically displaced lives.

 Mir Shahabeddin Chilan (AU) Persian balaban, donali, setar and ney jofti

 Hervé Perez (UK) soprano saxophone, shakuhachi, and electronics

 Shaun Premnath (AU) tablas

 Aref Toloei (IR/AU) tar